revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 ## Technical

+> How we cna store collections of elements
+> Which allows to store collections of elements without size restruction
+> Which alllows to store collection of elements with duplicates
+>

-1. What is the list?
+1. What is list?

 <details>

 <summary><b>Show Answer</b></summary>

 > - A list is an ordered collection of elements.
 > - Duplicate elements are allowed in the list.
 ``` java
 List <E> l ;
 ```